juliegruson/Java-debugging/ACTIVITY.md

 1. `git add SOLUTION.md && git commit -m 'Added solution'`
 1. Ensure you have committed your solution on the activity-solution branch
 1. Provide us with:
-   1. Either a zip or a git repository they can clone to see your branch and run all the `fixed` program
+   1. Either a zip or a git repository they can clone to see your branch and run all the `fixed` program.
-   1. Key screenshots of the debugger during moments of your investigation which you found valuable
+   1. Key screenshots of the debugger during moments of your investigation which you found valuable.
 1. This code is written by Warlocks, so when you do get shocked by code which needs changing add a *FIXME* comment.